Malik010605/Mes-Projets/C++/README.md

-# Projets Arduino – C++
+# Arduino Projects – C++

-Ce dépôt regroupe plusieurs projets électroniques développés en **C++ embarqué avec Arduino et ESP32**, dans le cadre de ma formation à **l'ECE Paris**.
-Ces projets combinent programmation bas niveau, électronique, automatique et interaction utilisateur à travers des systèmes embarqués concrets.
+This repository contains several embedded systems projects developed in **C++ using Arduino and ESP32**, as part of my engineering studies at **ECE Paris**.
+These projects combine low-level programming, electronics, control systems, and user interaction through real-world embedded applications.

 ---

-# 1. Digiwake – Réveil électronique
+# 1. Digiwake – Electronic Alarm Clock

-Digiwake est un réveil digital entièrement fonctionnel.
-Il utilise un module RTC pour conserver l'heure, un écran LCD pour l'affichage, des boutons pour la navigation et un buzzer pour le déclenchement de l'alarme.
+Digiwake is a fully functional digital alarm clock.
+It uses an RTC module to keep track of time, an LCD screen for display, push buttons for navigation, and a buzzer to trigger the alarm.

-## Fonctionnalités principales
+## Main Features

-- Affichage de l'heure en temps réel
+- Real-time clock display
-- Réglage manuel de l'heure et de l'alarme
+- Manual time and alarm configuration
-- Déclenchement sonore à l'heure programmée
+- Alarm triggered at the programmed time
-- Interaction via boutons physiques
+- User interaction through physical buttons

-## Composants
+## Components

 - Arduino ATMega328P
-- Module RTC
+- RTC Module
-- Écran LCD 16x2 (I2C)
+- 16x2 LCD Display (I2C)
 - Buzzer
-- Boutons poussoirs
+- Push Buttons
-- Potentiomètre
+- Potentiometer

-Le projet est entièrement documenté dans le dossier **Digiwake/**.
+The project is fully documented in the **Digiwake/** folder.

 ---

-# 2. ECE HERO – Jeu de piano électronique
+# 2. ECE HERO – Electronic Piano Game

-ECE HERO est un jeu musical interactif inspiré de Guitar Hero, adapté à un piano électronique réel.
-Le projet combine un contrôleur Arduino qui détecte les touches jouées avec une interface graphique Java affichant les notes en temps réel.
+ECE HERO is an interactive music game inspired by *Guitar Hero*, adapted to a real electronic piano.
+The project combines an Arduino controller that detects played notes with a Java graphical interface displaying notes in real time.

-## Fonctionnalités principales
+## Main Features

-- Détection des touches jouées sur un clavier électronique
+- Detection of keys played on an electronic keyboard
-- Interface graphique Java affichant les notes en temps réel
+- Java graphical interface displaying notes in real time
-- Synchronisation entre l'Arduino et l'application Java
+- Synchronization between the Arduino and the Java application
-- Système de score et feedback visuel
+- Scoring system and visual feedback

-## Technologies utilisées
+## Technologies Used

 - Arduino (C++)
 - Java
-- Communication série entre Arduino et ordinateur
+- Serial communication between the Arduino and the computer

-Le projet est présenté dans le dossier **ECEHERO/** avec le code Arduino, le code Java ainsi que la documentation.
+The project is available in the **ECEHERO/** folder, including the Arduino code, Java application, and documentation.

 ---

-# 3. Gyrobot – DrawBot (Systèmes Bouclés)
+# 3. Gyrobot – DrawBot (Closed-Loop Control Systems)

-Gyrobot est un projet de robotique réalisé dans le cadre du module **Systèmes Bouclés**.
-L'objectif est de développer un robot autonome capable de dessiner différentes figures géométriques en utilisant des **boucles d'asservissement** et des **correcteurs PID**.
+Gyrobot is a robotics project developed as part of the **Closed-Loop Control Systems** course.
+The goal was to design an autonomous robot capable of drawing various geometric shapes using feedback control loops and PID controllers.

-Le robot est piloté par une carte **NodeMCU ESP32** et utilise plusieurs capteurs (encodeurs, IMU et magnétomètre) afin de contrôler précisément ses déplacements et son orientation. :contentReference[oaicite:0]{index=0}
+The robot is powered by a **NodeMCU ESP32** and relies on several sensors (wheel encoders, IMU, and magnetometer) to accurately control its movement and orientation.

-## Fonctionnalités principales
+## Main Features

-- Pilotage des moteurs en boucle fermée
+- Closed-loop motor control
-- Asservissement en position des roues
+- Wheel position control
-- Communication sans fil entre l'ordinateur et le robot
+- Wireless communication between the computer and the robot
-- Dessin de lignes, cercles et figures orientées
+- Drawing lines, circles, and oriented shapes
-- Réglage et validation de correcteurs PID
+- PID controller tuning and validation
-- Exploitation des données issues des encodeurs, de l'IMU et du magnétomètre
+- Processing data from wheel encoders, IMU, and magnetometer

-## Technologies utilisées
+## Technologies Used

 - ESP32 (NodeMCU)
-- C++ embarqué
+- Embedded C++
-- Correcteurs PID
+- PID Controllers
-- Capteurs inertiels (IMU)
+- Inertial Measurement Unit (IMU)
-- Magnétomètre
+- Magnetometer
-- Encodeurs de roues
+- Wheel Encoders
-- Communication Wi-Fi
+- Wi-Fi Communication

-## Compétences développées
+## Skills Developed

-- Commande de moteurs
+- Motor control
-- Asservissement numérique
+- Digital feedback control
-- Régulation PID
+- PID tuning
-- Acquisition et traitement de données capteurs
+- Sensor data acquisition and processing
-- Robotique mobile
+- Mobile robotics
-- Conception de systèmes embarqués
+- Embedded systems design
-- Validation expérimentale
+- Experimental validation

-Le projet est présenté dans le dossier **Gyrobot/** avec le code source, les rapports ainsi que la documentation.
+The project is available in the **Gyrobot/** folder, including the source code, reports, and documentation.

 ---

-# Objectifs pédagogiques communs
+# Common Learning Objectives

-- Développer des systèmes embarqués interactifs
+- Develop interactive embedded systems
-- Concevoir des architectures mêlant matériel et logiciel
+- Design hardware/software architectures
-- Programmer des microcontrôleurs (Arduino et ESP32)
+- Program microcontrollers (Arduino and ESP32)
-- Maîtriser les communications entre différentes couches (microcontrôleur ↔ interface graphique ↔ ordinateur)
+- Manage communication between different layers (microcontroller ↔ graphical interface ↔ computer)
-- Mettre en œuvre des algorithmes de contrôle et d'asservissement
+- Implement control algorithms and feedback systems
-- Développer des compétences en électronique, automatique et robotique
+- Develop skills in electronics, automation, and robotics

 ---

-Chaque dossier de projet contient son propre **README.md**, les fichiers sources ainsi que la documentation associée.
+Each project folder contains its own **README.md**, source code, and associated documentation.

-Pour toute question ou suggestion, n'hésitez pas à me contacter.
+Feel free to contact me if you have any questions or suggestions.